Overview

 Warning signs of a scam charity solicitation

-Recently, the Internal Revenue Service (IRS) and Federal Bureau of Investigation (FBI) have warned the public about charity scams, noting that they can appear in many forms: emails, social media posts, crowdfunding platforms, cold calls, and more.
+The Federal Trade Comission (FTC) and Federal Bureau of Investigation (FBI) have warned the public about charity scams for years, noting that they can appear in many forms: emails, social media posts, crowdfunding platforms, cold calls, and more.

 Since charity scammers can be aggressive, start with defensive moves.
 The most important one is not to react to a pressured, emotional, or personal pitch.